CodeAmaterasu/blockchain/README.md

 ```
 Now you can access the API at ``http://localhost:10000`` and the api docs at ``http://localhsot:10000/docs``

+## Wiki

+This is an educational repository, so if you want to know more about the blockchain and how it works, you may want to take a look into our [Wiki](https://github.com/CodeAmaterasu/blockchain/wiki/It's-all-about-the-blockchain).

+## Contribution

+If you'd like to enhance, fix or add some of your blockchain knowledge to the Project / Wiki feel free to fork this repository / Wiki.

+We all make mistakes, so if you spot something that doesn't sit right with you, or you still have questions, feel free to open a new [Issue](https://github.com/CodeAmaterasu/blockchain/issues)

 ## Disclaimer

 This project should give a pretty good idea of how a simple blockchain works.
-But keep in mind it's still a simple blockchain.
+But it's still a simple blockchain.

 With that in mind don't try to use this repository as basis for a Blockchain running in a production environment, because full-fledged security wasn't the top priority.